 Note: Transend's normal business hours are M-F, 9am - 5pm (Pacific).
-If you will be performing a migration during non-business hours, and anticipate a need for support during non-business hours, please contact us at least 7 days in advance so we can schedule a support engineer to be available, if possible.
+If you'll be performing a migration during non-business hours, and anticipate a need for support during non-business hours, please contact us at least 7 days in advance so we can schedule an engineer to be available, if possible.